 Next time, we will talk about Guardianships.
 At the same time, we will compare the pros and cons of Powers of Attorney versus Guardianships.
 Needless to say, a good Power of Attorney is almost always quicker, easier, and cheaper than obtaining a Guardianship.
 The only way to obtain Guardianship is through court order.
 However, we will discuss Guardianships in much more detail discuss when a Guardianship is absolutely necessary.

-In the meantime, download our Power of Attorney vs. Guardianship Comparison Sheet today.
+In the meantime, download our Power of Authority vs. Guardianship Comparison Sheet today.

 The best tool for your situation can only be determined after exploring of all elements of your situation.
 Your best bet is to meet with your Elder Law Attorney to discuss the specifics of your situation.
 If you do not have a Power of Attorney please contact an attorney for assistance.
 This is much too important to relegate to a free download from the internet.